tjohann/my_common_docs/embedded_devices/buildroot_minimal_bananapi/buildroot_minimal_bananapi.md

 Goals: setup a minimal image with as less as possible GPL or related Software (for example: use MUSL and toybox)
 Additions: see https://git.buildroot.net/buildroot/tree/board/bananapi/bananapi-m1

-In folder buildroot_minimal_bananapi you can find the .config`s for the different steps and on sourceforge.net (TODO: create project) you can find the packed image folder.
+In folder buildroot_minimal_bananapi you can find the .config`s for the different steps and on sourceforge.net (https://sourceforge.net/projects/a20-minimum-buildroot/) you can find the packed image folder.

 Starting point (bananapi_minimal_config_buildroot_v01)